egnha/dub/README.md

 The brevity of the code reflects the simplicity of unpacking assignment: the leaves of the left-hand side of `%<=%` are matched, via `<-`, with the leaves on the right-hand side.
-The only subtleties are to handle greedy matching and make `` `:` `` right-associative.
+The only subtlety is to handle greedy matching and make `` `:` `` right-associative.

 ## Prior art